 In New Jersey, the law requires people to stop and provide their identification to law enforcement officials when asked.
 However, this requirement only applies to instances where the police are conducting an investigation or issuing a summons.
 The police can ask you to stop and identify yourself if they have reasonable suspicion that you have committed a crime.
 Beyond providing your identification, you do not have to answer any additional questions from the police.
 After the encounter, you should speak to an attorney as soon as possible.

 If the police stopped you about some suspected criminal activity, you might be in trouble.
-Our New Jersey criminal defense attorneys can help you take measures to protect yourself and your rights.
+Our Atlantic City criminal defense attorneys can help you take measures to protect yourself and your rights.
 Call the Law Offices of John J. Zarych at (609) 616-4956.

 Does New Jersey Have “Stop and Identify” Laws?